92nd Infantry Division (United States): Combat chronicle

-The 370th Regimental Combat Team, attached to the 1st Armored Division, arrived in Naples, Italy, 1 August 1944 and entered combat on August 24.
+The 370th Regimental Combat Team, attached to the 1st Armored Division, arrived in Naples, Italy, on 1 August 1944, and entered combat on 24 August.
 It participated in the crossing of the Arno River, the occupation of Lucca, and the penetration of the Gothic Line.
 Enemy resistance was negligible in its area.
 As Task Force 92, elements of the 92nd attacked on the Ligurian coastal flank toward Massa, 5 October.
 By 12 October, the slight gains achieved were lost to counterattacks.
 On 13 October, the remainder of the division concentrated for patrol activities.

 Elements of the 92nd moved to the Serchio sector, 3 November 1944, and advanced in the Serchio River Valley against light resistance, but the attempt to capture Castelnuovo di Garfagnana did not succeed.
 Patrol activities continued until 26 December when the enemy attacked, forcing units of the 92nd to withdraw.
 The attack ended on 28 December.
 The attacking forces were mainly from the Republic of Salò's Fascist Army, the 4th Italian "Monte Rosa" Alpine Division (four battalions), with the support of three German battalions.
-Aside from patrols and reconnaissance, units of the 92nd attacked enemy forces in the Serchio sector from 5–8 February 1945, advancing against the 1st "Italia" Bersaglieri Division, but enemy counterattacks soon reversed all 92nd Division advances.

-After continuing poor combat performance, including many instances of unauthorized withdrawals upon meeting the enemy, low morale and malingering, the US Command concluded that the 92nd Infantry Division was of inferior quality and fit for only defensive roles.
-(According to a 1966 study by historian Ulysses G. Lee, German documents showed their command also had low opinions of these troops.)
-Because African-American infantry replacements were in extremely short supply, this precluded use of the full division in sustained offensive action.
-In addition, the U.S. Fifth Army leadership was wary of the perception of poor performance; they decided to withdraw the division from the front lines and rebuilt it in early 1945.
+Aside from patrols and reconnaissance, units of the 92nd attacked enemy forces in the Serchio sector from 8 to 11 February 1945.
+Operation Fourth Term met German minefields and counterattacks and was called off on 11 February due to disappointing results.
+After continuing poor combat performance, including many instances of unauthorized withdrawals upon meeting the enemy, low morale and malingering, the U.S. command concluded that the 92nd Infantry Division was of inferior quality and fit for only defensive roles; according to a 1966 study by historian Ulysses G. Lee, captured German documents revealed their command also had a low opinion of the division.
+Because there were very few African American infantry replacements, this precluded use of the full division in sustained offensive action.
+In addition, U.S. Fifth Army leadership was wary of the perception of poor performance; they decided to withdraw the division from the front lines and rebuilt it in early 1945.